AbuzerXudaverdi/cheating_detection_cv/README.md

 ## Overview

 This class is designed to handle video input, process frames through an external `FrameHandler` object, and detect segments of interest based on pose estimations or other criteria.
 Once processed, the results can be exported to a CSV file or represented as subtitles for convenient review.
-It's developed to estimate head poses and track eye gaze to detect cheating in online exams.
+It's developed to estimate head poses and track eye gaze to detect cheating in online exams by using several python libraries, such as mediapipe, opencv, pandas, etc.

 ## Features